 Volvo is strongly committed to the development of self-driving truck technology, seemingly as a bid to seize a large portion of the truck market of the future.

-The Volvo stocks has been performing really well in recent years, beating 2019 Q1, Q2, Q3 and Q4 revenue expectations.
+The Volvo stocks has been performing really well in recent years before the pandemic, beating 2019 Q1, Q2, Q3 and Q4 revenue expectations.

 In the auto world, Tesla stock is a darling (popular and high performing).
 It is easily the best electric vehicle stock currently by a wide margin.